StatisMike/shiny.reglog/README.md

 -   via `emayili` package for more flexibility and easier setup but less security
 -   via `gmailr` package, allowing usage of popular gmail accounts.
-This method is more secure but the setup can be more tricky
+This method is more secure but the setup can be more tricky: for more information you can check vignette:
+    <a href="https://cran.r-project.org/web/packages/shiny.reglog/vignettes/auth.html" target="_blank">shiny.reglog: How to get Google API authorization</a>

 Currently the package went into stable state, as it have potential of growth without danger of breaking changes.
 In the future I plan to widen